 There are several subtypes of PUFs, each with its own applications and security features.
 A major type is the so-called silicon PUFs, which exploit the delay variations of circuit components to generate a unique signature for each IC.
-Silicon PUFs can be integrated into chips very conveniently since these are implemented with standard digital logic and do not require any special fabrication.
+Silicon PUFs can be integrated into chips very conveniently, since these are implemented with standard digital logic and do not require any special fabrication.
 The examples of Silicon PUFs include: Multiplexer (MUX) PUF [12], Ring Oscillator PUF [2], SRAM PUF [13] and Butterfly PUF [14].

 A MUX PUF is an example of a "Strong" PUF [15] that is unclonable due to manufacturing process variations, and can accommodate many possible challenge-response pairs (CRPs).
-For transistors, manufacturing randomness exists due to variations in transistor length, width, gate oxide thickness, doping concentration density, body bias, metal width, metal thickness, and ILD (inter-level dielectric) thickness, etc [16].
-These manufacturing variations lead to a significant amount of variability for the MUX-based PUFs, which are sufficient to generate unique challenge-response pairs for each IC by comparing the delays of two paths.
-As illustrated in Figure 1, in a MUX PUF, each challenge creates two paths through the circuit that are excited simultaneously.
+As illustrated in Fig. 1, in a MUX PUF, each challenge creates two paths through the circuit that are excited simultaneously.
 The output is generated according to the delay difference between the two paths.
-A MUX PUF consists of N stages of MUXs and one arbiter which connects the final stage of the two paths.
+A MUX PUF consists of N stages of MUXs and one arbiter which connects the last stage of the two paths.
 MUXs in each stage act as a switch to either cross or straight propagate the rising edge signals, based on the corresponding challenge bit.
 Each MUX should be designed equivalently, while variations will be introduced during manufacturing process.
 Finally, the arbiter translates the analog timing difference into a digital value.
 For instance, if the rising edge signal arrives at the top input of the arbiter earlier than the signal arriving at the bottom input, the output will be one; otherwise, if it reaches the bottom path first, the output will be zero.
 The output response depends on the applied challenge bits and will be permanent for each IC after fabrication or only vary in a small range due to environmental variations.